Commercial lease considerations

 The landlord will also be thinking about what will happen with the space when the tenant is gone, and this will have an impact on how much money the landlord is willing to invest in tenant improvements, and how the tenant will fit with the existing and future mix of tenants at the property.

 There are always many issues to take into consideration when leasing space.
-Every space, tenant and landlord are uniquely different, requiring a mix of lease provisions that fit the specific situation.
+Every space, every tenant and every landlord are uniquely different, requiring a mix of lease provisions that fit the specific situation.

 Dan Scanlon, a senior associate with Colliers International in Manchester, focuses on business tenant representation and investment sales.
 He can be reached at 603-206-9605 or email@example.com.